aidotse/PASEOS/README.md

-# ROMEOS
+# PASEOS
-ROMEOS - ROmeos Models the Environment for Operating Spacecraft swarms
+PASEOS - PAseos Simulates the Environment for Operating multiple Spacecraft